EnterpriseDB/edb-postgres-for-kubernetes-charts/README.md

 ## Copyright

-`cloud-native-postgresql-helm` is distributed under Apache License 2.0.
+`edb-postgres-for-kubernetes-charts` is distributed under Apache License 2.0.

 **IMPORTANT:** Both the operator and the operand images are distributed under different license terms, in particular the Cloud Native PostgreSQL